Tipplin/Tipplin/README.md

 - 📯Music
 - 🍔🌭Eating
 - ✈️Travel Geek most to Greece
+- 🧑 Good Friends - 👨 mens and 👧 womans
 <!---
 Tipplin/Tipplin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.